 Want some coaching around launching your Career Track?

-- Make an appointment on Handshake to meet with a member of the University Career Center Staff and call 734-764-0332 to schedule an appointment with the pre-law advisors in Newnan Advising Center
+- Meet with a pre-law counselor in the University Career Center and/or the pre-law advisors in Newnan Advising Center for more individualized assistance

 - Before Your Appointment: Explore and engage with the tools and links in Launch Your Preparation for Law School; complete the 3,2,1 reflection exercise